Stovepiping

-Stovepiping (also stove piping) is a metaphorical term which recalls a stovepipe's function as an isolated vertical conduit, and has been used, in the context of intelligence, to describe several ways in which raw intelligence information may be presented without proper context.
-It is a system created to solve a specific problem.
-The lack of context may be due to the specialized nature, or security requirements, of a particular intelligence collection technology.
-It also has limited focus and data within is not easily shared.
-Alternatively, the lack of context may come from a particular group, in the national policy structure, selectively presenting only that information that supports certain conclusions.
-The term is typically used in the health care system.
-An example would be how money funded for research is not evenly allocated, but instead goes toward one specific ailment remedy.
+In intelligence gathering, stovepiping is the presentation of information without proper context.
+It can be caused by the specialized nature or security requirements of a particular intelligence-collection technology.
+Alternatively, the lack of context may come from a particular group in the national policy structure that chooses to present only information that supports certain conclusions.
+An example would be how money funded for research is not evenly allocated but instead goes toward one specific ailment remedy.

+The definition of stovepiping can also refer to sharing information within a governmental body while hindering the sharing of information across different government bodies.
+This type of information sharing can create large ineffectiveness as coordination can be weak, leading to a variety of inefficiencies and delays particularly with daily communication across governmental bodies.
+However, this issue can often be solved when groups or certain governmental entities can pressure or require different governmental bodies to work together.

 Collection technologies

-According to a staff study for the United States House Permanent Select Committee on Intelligence, in the 104th Congress, "The most common criticism of the current collection management process, and one in which we concur, is that it is dominated by 'stovepipes,' i.e., types of collection that are managed so as to be largely distinct from one another."
+According to a staff study for the United States House Permanent Select Committee on Intelligence, in the 104th Congress (1995-1997), "The most common criticism of the current collection management process, and one in which we concur, is that it is dominated by 'stovepipes,' i.e., types of collection that are managed so as to be largely distinct from one another."